josh-mock/portfolio-site/README.md

 # Portfolio site

-A personal portfolio site built with React to showcase my projects, skills, experience, and contact information.
+A personal portfolio site built with Next.js to showcase my projects, skills, experience, and contact information.

 ## Demo